 Let’s say you decided to land in Ramon Airport.
 How do you get out of the airport?

-- Take Egged bus number 30 or 50, that leaves the airport every 20-30 minutes to Eilat (also on Shabbat).
-Line 30 stops at the Central Bus Station, and line 50 goes through the hotel area and stops at Taba border.
+- Take Egged bus number 30 or 50, which leaves the airport every 20-30 minutes to Eilat (also on Shabbat).
+Line 30 stops at the Central Bus Station, and line 50 goes through the hotel area and stops at the Taba border.
 The ride costs about 5 shekels and takes about 30 minutes.
 You can buy tickets on the bus.

 If you liked this post or found it useful, please don’t hesitate to like, share or comment (: